SSC CGL Exam Analysis 2025: Essential Strategies for Success

 Total10020

-There will be three phases to the SSC CGL Tier 2 exam: Paper 1, Paper 2, and Paper 3 with different times set for each.
-Paper I (required for all positions), Paper II for applicants seeking Junior Statistical Officer (JSO) positions with the Ministry of Statistics and Program Implementation, and Paper III for applicants seeking Assistant Audit Officer/Assistant Accounts Officer positions.
+The SSC CGL Tier 2 exam will have three phases: Paper 1, Paper 2, and Paper 3, with different times set for each.
+Paper I is mandatory for all positions, while Paper II is for applicants seeking Junior Statistical Officer (JSO) positions with the Ministry of Statistics and Program Implementation, and Paper III is for those applying for Assistant Audit Officer/Assistant Accounts Officer positions.
+SSC CGL Exam Analysis provides insights into the exam pattern, difficulty level, and subject-wise performance, helping candidates refine their preparation strategies for better results.

 The following table shows the exam pattern of Tier 2 as per the SSC CGL exam analysis: